 We want to study the duration of job position for a group of 201 people.
 We have 600 observations in our data, meaning roughly three job positions per person.
 In these data, the end of a job position could mean the end of employment, but usually it means moving to a new job, whether in the same firm or a new firm.
 Our outcome is time to the "end" of a job (variable tend), and variable failure indicates whether that time corresponds to censoring or the job position having ended.
 These are real data.

 To use Stata's xtstreg, we must first stset and xtset our data because xtstreg is both an st and xt command.

-. stset tend, origin(tstart) failure(failure) failure event: failure != 0 & failure < . obs. time interval: (origin, tend] exit on or before: failure t for analysis: (time-origin) origin: time tstart
+. stset tend, origin(tstart) failure(failure) Survival-time data settings Failure event: failure!=0 & failure<.
+Observed time interval: (origin, tend] Exit on or before: failure Time for analysis: (time-origin) Origin: time tstart

 We model the time to end of job position as being determined by highest level of education attained, whether college degree was attained, number of previous jobs or job positions, prestige of the job, and gender.
 We use a Weibull distribution for survival times.